mayosen/parser/README.md

 # Web-parser
 A script for searching all the endpoints of the site and building its map.

-There are `main.py` module with necessary functions, `test.py` module to test performance and the correctness of scanning, and experimental `asyncho.py` module to request page asynchronously.
+There are `main.py` module with necessary functions, `test.py` module to test performance and the correctness of scanning, and experimental `asyncho.py` module to request page asynchronously (currently not supported, but in plans).

 ## To compare
 To compare script in searching of endpoints you can use https://www.xml-sitemaps.com/.